DappDevs/presentations/content/whats-a-dapp.md

-I also think that 2017 will be recorded as the year the majority of people realized that these large organizations, under the promise of *Free*, squandered our trust and inadvertantly paved way for the next wave of digital interactions.
+I also think that 2017 will be recorded as the year the majority of people realized that these large organizations, under the promise of *Free*, squandered our trust and inadvertantly paved the way for the next wave of digital interactions.

 These are all the pieces needed to build a true Dapp.